MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 The Defender for Identity deployment logs are located in the temp directory of the user who installed the product.
 In the default installation location, it can be found at: **C:\Users\Administrator\AppData\Local\Temp** (or one directory above **%temp%**).
 For more information, see [Troubleshooting Defender for Identity using logs](troubleshooting-using-logs.md).

-## "Stop legacy protocols communication" recommended action always marked as "Completed"

-The existing "Stop legacy protocols communication" recommended action as part of the Microsoft Secure Score is always marked as completed.
-Due to an error, NTLM v1 authentication activities aren't profiled correctly.
-As a result, the recommended action to remediate them is marked as completed.

-**Resolution:**
-We're working to correctly profile the relevant activities as NTLM v1 authentication.

 ## Proxy authentication problem presents as a licensing error

 If during sensor installation you receive the following error:  **The sensor failed to register due to licensing issues.**